ADVANCED ATTACKING RUNS IN SOCCER

 Inverted run – A run by a player that is essentially the opposite of what is normal or expected.
 For example, a wing may usually be expected to make a straight run parallel to the touchline in the direction of the attacking goal.
 Instead, the wing performs a straight run along the sideline back toward the defending goal.

-Overlap or Overlapping run – A player runs into the attack from the back, going beyond a midfielder or forward teammate(s) in the position ahead, without making a vertical switch.
+Overlap or Underlap runs – A player runs into the attack from the back, going beyond a midfielder or forward teammate(s) in the position ahead, without making a vertical switch.
 (In a switch, the two players exchange positions.)
 Hopefully, this puts an unmarked attacker into the mix.
 For example, a defensive back runs beyond the midfielder and/or striker ahead, or a midfielder runs beyond the striker.
 This may begin with an initial pass on the part of the overlapping player, such as a simple give-and-go.
+See: The Overlap in Soccer.

 Third attacker, Third-man running – Generally, the second player without the ball, or the second-closest attacker to the goal without the ball, heads directly for the goal.
 Otherwise, the third player on the attacking team moves into the best open space available in the attacking third of the field, in an attempt to receive a pass from his teammate with the ball.